chunying/ais3_final_2015/bin1/README.txt

 	-- /path/to/evaluation64_a a

-Given the same length of input strings, a correct input string should have a higher instructions count.
+Given the same length of input strings, a correct input string should have a higher instruction count.
 Based on this observation, you can implement a simple brute-force attack to reveal the correct flag.